Leslie Hutchinson: Death

 Leslie Hutchinson suffered from ill-health in his later years and died at New End Hospital, Hampstead in London from pneumonia on 18 August 1969.
 Forty-two people attended his funeral on 22 August 1969 at the Parish Church of St. John, Hampstead.

 Legacy

 On 12 October 2012, an English Heritage blue plaque in commemoration of Hutch was unveiled by his daughter Gabrielle Markes at 31 Steele's Road, Belsize Park, his home from 1929 to 1967.

-The "scandalous" character Jack Ross on the British series Downton Abbey, played by Gary Carr, is likely based on Hutch.
+The "scandalous" character Jack Ross on the British series Downton Abbey, played by Gary Carr, may be based on Hutchinson.

 In November 2016, Hutch was featured in episode four of the BBC series Black and British: A Forgotten History, titled The Homecoming, presented by historian David Olusoga.
 On the occasion of the programme, a plaque was unveiled by two of his children, Gabrielle and her half-brother Chris, in the presence of extended family at Mayfair restaurant Quaglino's, where he used to perform later in his career.